-Davises are uned by PE- Percentage Device Lev vel Evaluation Foam Level Evaluation Devices grouped by device air path design PUR Foam Type of Registered Recalled Devices VOC risks: Particulate exposure risks: # of Devices/Foams # of Devices/Foams Particulate Hazard Analysis Third-Party Risk Conclusions Underlying Results Trilogy 100/200 Trilogy 100 Trilogy 200 Garbin Plus, Aeris, LifeVent Ventilator (not marketed in US) В 3% New - 6 devices New - 9 devices Lab-Aged - 12 devices Foam Level Testing is applicable to all devices containing Type B foam and will be considered in the No overall risk conclusion is available at this time.
-Section VI.A.; Table 7 A-Series A-Series BiPAP V30 Auto Ventilator A-Series BiPAP Hybrid OmniLab Advanced Plus A30 (not marketed in US) A-Series BiPAP A30 (not marketed in US) A-Series BiPAP A40 (not marketed in US) A and B 2% New - 2 devices Used - 3 devices New - 7 devices Lab-Aged - 21 devices overall Risk Assessments for each device platform containing Type B foam.
+• U 0 /1 Devices grouped by PE- PE- PE- Percentage of Device Lev vel Evaluation Foam Level Evaluation devices grouped by device air path design PUR Foam Type Registered Recalled Devices VOC risks: # of Devices/Foams Particulate exposure risks: # of Devices/Foams Particulate Hazard Analysis Third-Party Risk Conclusions Underlying Results Trilogy 100/200 Trilogy 100 Trilogy 200 Garbin Plus, Aeris, LifeVent Ventilator (not marketed in US) В 3% New - 6 devices New - 9 devices Lab-Aged - 12 devices Foam Level Testing is applicable to all devices containing Type B foam and will be considered in the No overall risk conclusion is available at this time.
+Section VI.A.; Table 8 A-Series A-Series BiPAP V30 Auto Ventilator A-Series BiPAP Hybrid OmniLab Advanced Plus A30 (not marketed in US) A-Series BiPAP A30 (not marketed in US) A-Series BiPAP A40 (not marketed in US) A and B 2% New - 2 devices Used - 3 devices New - 7 devices Lab-Aged - 21 devices overall Risk Assessments for each device platform containing Type B foam.
 Genotoxicity, Cytotoxicity, Sensitization, and Irritation per ISO 10993-3, ISO 10993-5, and ISO 10993-10 New, Lab-Aged No overall risk conclusion is available at this time.
-Section VI.B.; Table 8
+Section VI.B.; Table 9

-The known differences between the Type A and Type B foams are that Type B foam can be used with an acrylic pressure sensitive adhesive, has a lower density, has a different thickness, and also contains an additive to reduce potential flammability.
+[^]The known differences between the Type A and Type B foams are that Type B foam can be used with an acrylic pressure sensitive adhesive, has a lower density, has a different thickness, and also contains an additive to reduce potential flammability.